 The following cannot be counted towards GAE:

-Demonstrating the Australian Market Salary Rate
+Australian Market Salary Rate

 Your sponsoring employer needs to demonstrate that the terms and conditions of your employment are no less favourable than the terms and conditions of employment for an equivalent Australian citizen or permanent resident.